4 Tips to Help You Overcome Shyness and Social Anxiety

-Make it a game with yourself that you’re role-playing (even if it’s for a short duration of time), but practice being confident and you may find that it rubs off you.
+Make it a game with yourself that you’re role-playing (even if it’s for a short duration of time), but practice being confident, and you may find that it rubs off you.
 Practice doesn’t make perfect, it makes permanence.

 Celebrate what worked!!!

 At the end of the event, take some time to notice what went well.
 Even if it’s as simple as you survived and you’re still breathing.
 If you feel that you slipped up somewhere in the course of the event, it doesn’t mean that all is lost.
-Celebrate the good to stay out of the negative self-talk.
+Celebrate the good to stay out of negative self-talk.

 Remember when you learned to ride a bike?
 You fell a couple of times, even likely skinned your knee.
 However, eventually, you were able to ride your bike.
 So, celebrate that you even tried to do something different.
 Be kind to yourself.
 Give yourself some credit.
 Nobody said that this was going to be easy, but those who commit to these exercises often find that they work!

-Getting over your shyness or social anxiety isn’t like taking a pill and “whoop” you’re better.
+Getting over your shyness or social anxiety isn’t like taking a pill and “whoop,” you’re better.
 It takes practice.
 So, try to have fun with it and remember to be patient and loving with yourself.
 You’re new at this.

 I hope you found this article helpful.
-If there is ever anything that I can do to support you in this kind of practice or making positive changes in your life, please reach out to me.
+If there is ever anything that I can do to support you in this kind of practice or make positive changes in your life, please reach out to me.
 I’d be happy to connect with you during a free 15-minute consultation.